 - Simmer for 10-15 minutes or until vegetables are soft.

-- Serve over rice, cauliflower rice or use as a filling for tacos.
+- Serve over brown or white rice, cauliflower rice or use as a filling for tacos.

 - Garnish with cilantro sprigs, lime wedges and whole green olives, if desired.
-Squeeze lime over dish, if desired.
+Squeeze lime over dish, and sprinkle on black pepper, if desired.